 Company Management and Employees

-Try to get an organization chart.
-Get the resumes of executives and board members as well as copies of any employment contracts.
+When you're doing due diligence on a company's workforce, try to get an organization chart, the resumes of executives and board members, as well as copies of any employment contracts.
 Information about company advisors—legal, financial, insurance, and other—should be disclosed.

 Products and Services